ehudson-dev/mastra_lambda/README.md

 It does not build Mastra, or use their server or API.
 A simple API gateway has been provided as an example.

+Due to my inability to figure out their interoperability between CJS and ESM modules, a `fix-compilation.cjs` runs after the compiler and transforms imports that end in `/index` and files to `.mjs`.

 ## Installation Requirements

 In your github repo / fork, configure the following environment secrets: